 Jungle Cruise (July 30, 2021)

-Disney’s previous movies based on their theme park rides have included the Pirates of the Caribbean juggernaut franchise.
-The studios hopes to replicate the success of those films with this adventure tale starring Emily Blunt and Dwayne Johnson.
-Jaume Collet-Serra (The Shallows) directs the film, which was previously scheduled for July 24, 2020.
+Disney’s previous movies based on their theme park rides included the Pirates of the Caribbean juggernaut franchise.
+The studio hoped to replicate the success of that series with this adventure tale starring Emily Blunt and Dwayne Johnson.
+Jaume Collet-Serra (The Shallows) directs.
+As of this writing, the title has earned $110.2M domestic, and a sequel is reportedly in the works.

 20th Century Studios’ mystery thriller stars Ben Affleck as a man who becomes the prime suspect when his wife and mistress both go missing.
 Adrian Lyne is no stranger to directing these types of films, helming such marriage-gone-wrong thrillers as Unfaithful, Indecent Proposal, and Fatal Attraction.

 Kenneth Branagh directs and stars as one of literature’s iconic detectives, Hercule Poirot, in this follow-up to 2017’s Murder on the Orient Express.
-Nile, which also stars Gal Gadot, was previously scheduled for October 9, 2020, then moved to December 18, before settling on its current date.
+Gal Gadot also costars in this murder mystery.

 Turning Red (March 11, 2022)